 Skip to main content

-The ABLE Commission will offer two, free, in-person training sessions for new Event Bartender Licensees.
+The ABLE Commission will offer an additional six (6), free, in-person training sessions for new Event Bartender Licensees.

 Registration is required and space is limited.